thewoolleyman/process_helper/README.md

 of the [stty command](https://www.freebsd.org/cgi/man.cgi?query=stty&sektion=1).
 Use `stty -a` to get info on the current terminal.

 Also, any input given to the command may be echoed to the output as well.

+In some cases, the PTY will exit and return, even though the child process PID for which it was spawned is still running.
+In this case, process_helper will wait for the the child PID to exit.
+If it does not exit after the specified [`:timeout`](#timeout-short-form-kill), or by default 60 seconds if `:timeout` is unspecified, an exception will be raised.

 ### `:puts_output` (short form `:out`)